 Who Am I

 I spent a decade (2003-2013) working in theoretical astrophysics and high performance computing, as a PhD candidate in Durham, England and then as a postdoc in Leiden, The Netherlands and finally in Chicago.
 Somewhere along the way I realized that I loved the computing more than the actual astrophysics and made the decision to move into industry and work on new and exciting areas.
-I am currently a data engineer and coder based in Chicago, IL.
-I currently work at Narrative Science, and some of my personal projects are available on my blog.
+I am currently a data engineer and engineering manager in Chicago, IL. and work at Packback.
+Some of my personal projects are available on my blog.

 - I was a computational astrophysicist at The University of Chicago and an associate fellow at the Kavli Institute for Cosmological Physics (2011-2013), where I worked on cosmic rays and black holes with Andrey Kravtsov and Nick Gnedin, and fueled my love of science communication by volunteering in the Adler planetarium.